Crunch Time for COVID-19 Relief as Bipartisan Bills Unveiled

-A bipartisan group of lawmakers unveiled a detailed COVID-19 aid proposal on Monday in hopes it would serve as a model for its battling leaders to follow as they try to negotiate a final agreement on a new round of virus relief.
+A bipartisan group of lawmakers was unveiling a detailed COVID-19 aid proposal Monday as Congress labored toward a final agreement on a new round of virus relief.

+Progress was being reported on other fronts, too, as lawmakers cobbled together a year-end catchall funding package that will be the basis for the last significant legislation of the Trump presidency.

-The dozen or so lawmakers unveiled two bills.
+The dozen or so lawmakers sealed agreement on their COVID relief plan over the weekend and decided to offer two bills.
 One is a $748 billion aid package containing money for struggling businesses, the unemployed, schools, and for vaccine distribution.
-The other bill proposes a $160 billion aid package for state and local governments that's favored by Democrats and GOP-sought provisions shielding businesses from COVID-related lawsuits.
-But agreement proved impossible and most Democrats opposed a compromise on the liability issue forged by GOP Sen. Rob Portman of Ohio.
+The other bill proposes a $160 billion aid package for state and local governments and provisions shielding businesses from COVID-related lawsuits, a dynamic favored by Senate Republicans.

 There's a hoped-for deadline of midnight Friday to deliver the completed package to President Donald Trump, which is when a partial government shutdown would arrive with the expiration of last week's temporary funding bill.
 But there's no guarantee that the massive year-end measure will be completed in time.
 If the talks drag, further temporary bills could be needed.